cornhead/zusammenfassungen/psv_zusammenfassung.md

 Execute every statement of the program (merely syntactic) at least once.

 Statement Coverage is implied by path coverage.
 Hence, if statement coverage can't be achieved, path coverage can't be achieved either.
-On the other hand, if path coverage can't be achieved for a given program, statement coverage still can be reached, as is the case in (above program)[#inf_loop]
+On the other hand, if path coverage can't be achieved for a given program, statement coverage still can be reached, as is the case in [above program](#inf_loop).

 If for a given program statement coverage can't be achieved, it is said to contain unreachable code: